Areas of specialization

 BA (Waterloo), MA (Victoria), PhD (Queen's)

-Anna Drake is an Assistant Professor in the Department of Political Science.
+Anna Drake (she/her) is an Assistant Professor in the Department of Political Science.
 She received her PhD at Queen's University in 2009.
-Her dissertation, now a manuscript titled Protest and Deliberative Democracy, critiques the standard inclusion framework of deliberative democracy and, in response, offers an account of deliberative democratic theory that recognizes why protest is normatively important and situates it within the theory without co-opting it.
+Her recent book Activism, Inclusion, and the Challenges of Deliberative Democracy (UBC Press, 2021) critiques the standard inclusion framework of deliberative democracy and argues that deliberative democrats must address activism on its own terms, external to and separate from deliberative systems that are shaped by injustices.

 Prior to joining Waterloo, Dr. Drake taught at the University of Victoria and at Queen’s University, where she was also a researcher at the Centre for Studies on Democracy and Diversity.
-Her current research examines the “empirical turn” in deliberative theory and, specifically, analyzes issues of inclusion, exclusion, and protest in deliberative mini-publics.
+Her current research examines structural injustice in deliberative theory and analyzes ways deliberative systems might better respond to problems such as systemic racism and sexism.